Ensemble Kalman methods for high-dimensional hierarchical dynamic space-time models: Review of ensemble Kalman filter and smoother

 where the integral is with respect to the measure induced by the distribution of $\bx_{t-1}|\by_{1:t-1}$.
 However, based on the mixture prior distribution in \eqref{eq:forecast1}, the filtering distribution updated using the new observation $\by_t$ would have the form

 with the filtering or posterior weights

 This reweighting of the $j$th forecast ensemble member $\forex_{t|t-1}^{(j)}$ from prior weight $1/N$ to posterior weight $\alpha_t^{(j)}$ is essentially what happens in an importance sampler or in the update step of a particle filter that integrates out the innovation error with covariance $\bQ_t$.
 This reweighting update is illustrated in a toy example in Figure \ref{fig:updatingillustration} for the simple case $m_t=1$, $\bH_t=1$, and $\bQ_t = \bfzero$.
-However, as shown in \citet[][]{Snyd:Beng:Bick:08} by setting their observation error covariance matrix $\bR$ to be $\bH_t\bQ_t\bH_t'+\bR_t$ in our notation, the particle weights degenerate, meaning that one mixture component (i.e., one ensemble member) would get (nearly) all of the weight, unless the ensemble size $N$ increases exponentially with the effective dimension given by the variance of the logarithm of the particle likelihood (see Section \ref{sec:pflik} below).
+However, as shown in \citet[][]{Snyd:Beng:Bick:08} by setting their observation error covariance matrix $\bR$ to be $\bH_t\bQ_t\bH_t'+\bR_t$ in our notation, the particle weights \emph{degenerate}, meaning that one mixture component would get all or nearly all of the weight, unless the ensemble size $N$ increases exponentially with the effective dimension given by the variance of the particle loglikelihood (see Section \ref{sec:pflik} below).
 Thus, in our high-dimensional setting where only a small ensemble size $N$ is computationally affordable, this update based on reweighting is problematic.